 The Peloton treadmill comes in almost $300 higher and starts around $4295 here.
 So it’s a bit more expensive than the Nordictrack X32i model.

 Both Peloton and Nordictrack offer you streaming fitness classes right from your treadmill – with a few differences.

-You can get live Peloton fitness classes anytime you want – which is pretty cool.
+You can take live Peloton fitness classes throughout the day – which is pretty cool.

 You can follow your favorite instructors when they’re giving classes and watch them instruct you (and the class) in real time.
 You can take a variety of classes – from running to bootcamp to yoga to strength training – all live from the NYC studio.